emadmessiha/expenseTracker/README.md

 You also have the ability to manually edit transaction entries through the grid control.
 This is accomplished by **edit_transaction.php**.
 ## Data access and Database
 MySQL scripts are saved under the **db_scripts** to help build the database.
-A data access layer is crated using the following files:
+A data access layer is created using the following files:

  - **generate_data_access.php** (generates **da.php**)
  - **generate_cache.php** (generates **cache.php**)